hartleylabnyu/online_two_step_replication/README.md

 # Moving developmental research online: comparing in-lab and web-based studies of model-based reinforcement learning
-Tasks, data, and analysis scripts for [Nussenbaum, K., Scheuplein, M., Phaneuf, C., Evans, M.D., & Hartley, C.A. (_submitted_).
+Tasks, data, and analysis scripts for [Nussenbaum, K., Scheuplein, M., Phaneuf, C., Evans, M.D., & Hartley, C.A. (_in press_).
-Moving developmental research online: comparing in-lab and web-based studies of model-based reinforcement learning.](https://osf.io/vewyq/)
+Moving developmental research online: comparing in-lab and web-based studies of model-based reinforcement learning.](https://osf.io/vewyq/) _Collabra: Psychology._

 We collected data from 151 participants on two tasks: the two-step task, as described in Decker et al. (2016) and the Matrix Reasoning Item Bank (MaRs-IB) as described in Chierchia, Fuhrmann et al. (2019).